 As Merino wool fibers are very fine it is, unlike regular wool, soft to the touch and doesn’t cause any itching.
 Therefore, it offers great comfort.

-Because Merino wool contains lanolin (wool wax), it offers great odor resistance unlike other materials such as for example polyester.
-Lanolin positively influences the skin and has antibacterial properties.
+Because Merino wool contains lanolin (wool wax), it provides great odor resistance unlike other materials such as for example polyester.
+Lanolin has a positive impact on the skin and has antibacterial properties.
 Due to the antibacterial properties of lanolin, Merino wool clothing efficiently eliminates odor-causing bacteria keeping you fresh after days of use.

 Merino wool absorbs moisture (up to 33% of its own weight) but when the fibers’ cortexes are filled with moisture it starts to wick the moisture to the outside where it can evaporate or pass to the next layer of clothing.
 This ensures that your skin stays dry.
 Merino wool also dries relatively fast as it doesn’t absorb as much moisture as for example cotton.
 Merino is, however, still inferior to polyester in this aspect as the synthetic material dries even faster – it absorbs merely 0.4% of its own weight in moisture.